 Lacking routines to develop, test, and refine theories about teaching and to learn from other teachers’ decision making, many early career teachers plateau in developing the professional judgment and flexible, adaptive skills needed to prepare all students for success.
 If we in teacher prep and induction don’t develop new structures and leadership roles for effective coaching and knowledge sharing across classrooms, we will continue to see disparities in teacher growth and lose promising educators to roles far removed from the core work of teaching.
 Our students are learning for a world already changing.
 We cannot wait to adapt.

-“Through BTR Early Career Teacher Network coaching, I became aware of aspects of my teaching that felt peripheral, but are critical to my effectiveness.
+“Through the BTR Early Career Teaching Network coaching, I became aware of aspects of my teaching that felt peripheral, but are critical to my effectiveness.
 I’m now able to share those practices with other teachers.”

 -Kyle Dempsey, cohort 10, 1st grade teacher at Guild School

 Educators are skilled professionals who must solve problems and make decisions in complex, often ambiguous situations.
 Teachers who develop adaptive expertise1 show a balance between efficient teaching routines and flexible, innovative skills for responding to novel problems in the classroom.2 Our goal is that by 2020, 80% of BTR graduates who engage with our network will demonstrate adaptive expertise in teaching.

 We organize our improvement work by targeting four primary drivers we believe to be critical to supporting teachers’ development of adaptive expertise.